-I've been tempted to try living a car-free lifestyle since I recorded an #awkwardmoneychat episode about it wayyyy back in 2014.
-(It's no longer on Youtube and instead lives in my secret vault.)
-Honestly, it never seemed doable in a “car city” like Atlanta, but be careful what you put out into the universe.
-Before I knew it, the opportunity presented itself, although not in the way I expected.
+I’ve been tempted to try living a car free lifestyle since I recorded an #awkwardmoneychat episode about it wayyyy back in 2014.
+(It’s no longer on Youtube and instead lives in my secret vault.)
+Honestly, car free living never seemed doable in a “car city” like Atlanta, but be careful what you put out into the universe.
+Before I knew it, the opportunity for living without a car presented itself, although not in the way I expected.

 We were rear-ended at a very high speed by a driver not paying attention when we braked to let the car in front of us make a left turn.
-The driver in the oncoming car was distracted by a fight with his girlfriend and easily hit us at 40-50 miles per hour.
-Thankfully, no one was seriously hurt (although Roo still shakes in the car!), but it completely totaled my vehicle…and left me with a lingering creaky hip I can't seem to shake, but that's another story!
+The driver in the oncoming car was distracted by a fight with his girlfriend and easily hit us at 40 to 50 miles per hour.
+Thankfully, no one was seriously hurt (although Roo still shakes in the car).
+But it completely totaled my vehicle…and left me with a lingering creaky hip I can’t seem to shake, but that’s another story!

-That's the abbreviated version, but the point of this post is to tell you what came after I lost my car and why I made the decision not to replace it for a year and what I learned during that 14 month period of time.
+That’s the abbreviated version.
+But the point of this post is to tell you what came after I lost my car, why I made the decision not to replace it for a year and what I learned during that 14-month period.

-Car-free means you live life without a car.
+Simply put, car free means you live without a car.

 Why did you ultimately decide to live car free?

-I started a new full-time job back in August 2017 and I was already using MARTA to get to and from work.
-It was such a better, faster commute by train.
-Since I'd already drastically reduced my car time after taking the job, by the time of the accident two months later in November, I was only using my car 3-4 times a week for errands and the like.
+I started a new full-time job back in August 2017, and I was already using MARTA to get to and from work.
+The train was such a better, faster commute than driving.
+Since I’d already drastically reduced my car time after taking the job, by the time of the accident two months later, I was only using my car three or four times a week for errands and the like.

-At first, with the holidays coming up and a bunch of travel on the schedule (accident was November 17th – Thanksgiving and Christmas followed shortly thereafter) I decided to just get through the next six weeks and hopefully by the first of the year I'd know how much I was going to receive as a settlement and be in a better place (mentally) to shop for a car.
+At first, with the holidays coming up and a bunch of travel on the schedule (the accident was on November 17 – Thanksgiving and Christmas followed shortly thereafter), I decided to just get through the next six weeks.
+I hoped that by the first of the year, I’d know how much I was going to receive as a settlement and be in a better place (mentally) to shop for a car.

-I'd been injured in the accident and wasn't feeling my best, and knew I could put the decision off for a bit.
-After six weeks I found I rather enjoyed not having the hassle of a car payment, car insurance, car maintenance and decided to just keep it going!
+I had been injured in the accident and wasn’t feeling my best, and I knew I could put the decision off for a bit.
+After six weeks of living without a car, I found I rather enjoyed cutting costs by not having the hassle of a monthly car payment, car insurance and car maintenance.
+So I decided to just keep my car free lifestyle going!

 How did you get around without a car?